stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

 ## Objectives

-- Obtain the necessary GitHub access credentials and permissions required for creating and integrating a pipeline-as-code setup.
-- Obtain Interceptor URL from SAAP admin.
-- Create Webhook Secret for your webhook security.
-- Add webhook in your source code repository.
 - Create a Secret to store your GitHub personal token and webhook secret.
 - Define a Repository CRD that references the Kubernetes Secret for authentication.
 - Establish a secure connection between your code repository and the CI/CD pipeline using a GitHub webhook.